wso2/docs-ei/en/streaming-integrator/docs/setup/deploying-si-as-a-scalable-cluster.md

 ## Stateless scalable high availability (HA) deployment

-In stateless scenarios system does not work with any inmemory state.Thus in order to scale we can keep adding SI servers to the system and front them with a load balancer which will publish the events in round robin way.
+In stateless scenarios, the system does not work with any in-memory state.
+Thus in order to scale we can keep adding SI servers to the system and front them with a load balancer which will publish the events in round robin way.

 See below the architecture depicted